azaghal/factorio-beyond-vanilla-qol/README.md

 - Match entity planner indicators (upgrade/deconstruct/blueprint) with planner outline colours ([Color-Coded Planners](https://mods.factorio.com/mod/ColorCodedPlanners))
 > Use same outline/indicator colours for selected entities as the planner selection tool colour.
 Makes it easier to spot what actions will be taken on the entity.

+- Lamps turn on earlier in the evening and turn off later in the morning ([Configurable Lamp Times](https://mods.factorio.com/mod/ConfigLampTimes))
+> Makes lighting conditions from lamps more consistent across the day, and increases lamp duration time.
+Helps with strain on the eyes at the expanse of higher power consumption while the lamps are turned on.

 ### Vehicles